codimoc/secret-wallet/README.md

 *   It is easy to use and create new tables,
 *   It is available in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) package that Amazon offers as an entry point into their echo-system.

 In order to use the **secret wallet** it is necessary to use an Amazon AWS account,  or create a new one.
 This can be done quickly and easily from the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) page.
-Once the account has been created, three pieces of information are required for the **secret wallet**:
+Once the account has been created, three pieces of information are required by the **secret wallet**:
 *   the **aws_access_key_id**: to identify the account
 *   the **aws_secret_access_key**: which can be created after logging into the account; this key can be regenerated several times.
 *   the **region**: the physical location of the server, possibly close to the location of usage.